Training Outcomes Within Your Budget!

 A Frappé has a foam of iced coffee, and Frappe is prepared with a mix of espresso, milk, sugar and ice.
 It is light and refreshing and usually whipped into a smooth consistency.
 Flavoured versions may include syrups, ice cream, or chocolate chips for an indulgent twist.

-Pro Tips to Make the Prefect Iced Coffee
+Pro Tips to Make the Perfect Iced Coffee

-Want to brew iced coffee like a Barista?
+Want to brew Iced Coffee like a Barista?
 These simple tricks will help you master café-quality results with every chilled cup.
+Top Iced Coffee recipe tips are:

-5) Choose the Right Milk: Baristas often use oats, almond or whole milk for smoother texture and flavor.
+e) Choose the Right Milk: Baristas often use oats, almond or whole milk for smoother texture and flavour.

 Train to lead cross-functional teams and build successful, market-ready products with our Product Management Training- register today!